chart21/mkdocs-hpmpc/docs/parallel-model.md

 # The Vectorized Programming Model

-HPMPC minimizes thread synchronization by using a vectorized programming model.
+HPMPC maximizes resource utilization and minimizes thread synchronization by using a vectorized programming model.
 Each operation performed on secret shares by a program is inherently parallelized by using SIMD instructions and multiple processes.
 To illustrate the vectorized programming model, consider the following example: